GoBots: Releases

 Tonka did design some toys for the line, including the Guardian Command Center and Renegade Thruster playsets, and the motorized Renegade Zod.
 In addition to these, two versions of the Power Warrior were made for both the Guardians and the Renegades, using molds from the Machine Robo line and recolored.
 The Nemesis Power Warrior used a tank for the center body and was released only in Japan.
 A large playset called the Gobotron Fortress was also shown to have existed in various articles and catalogues, but it has never been released.

 A spin-off line, Rock Lords, crossed over with the Gobots in the feature film GoBots: Battle of the Rock Lords, and was issued as a separate toy line by Tonka in 1986.

-GoBots figures

-Note: The figures were not always released in numerical order.